-Our spending increases each year and in 2017, Aussies are expected to clock up $56 billion on credit cards alone in the lead up to Christmas.
+Our spending increases each year and when we looked at this in 2017, Aussies were expected to clock up $56 billion on credit cards alone in the lead up to Christmas.
 That’s a billion dollar increase from last year!

 Debt does not make a pretty start to the New Year and it’s important not to derail healthy saving habits achieved throughout the year by excessive festive shopping in the last calendar month of 2017.

 To help put it in all in perspective, let’s look at the concept of gift giving and what’s led us to spending more and more.